eric-yhchen/MDM2-Group-09/README.md

 - The `Deprecated` subfolder contains previous simulation results, as well as a some work done on the PD control (not in presentation).
 - The `Figures` subfolder contains the visual results of the ODE model.
+- The `masses.ipynb`  for mass variation analysis and heatmap generation to minimise sync time.

 ## Previous Study